Coman-Radu/simply-aoa/README.md

 - $\Delta t$ is the time delay between mic pairs
 - $\lambda/2$ represents the distance between mic pairs in the cardinal direction
 - $\theta$ is the angle of arrival

+## Do not run test_example.py at this time!!
+    The test uses a function that has been commented out of the time being.
+To see any details run

+'''python mic_array_plot.py'''

+    and refer to the pictures in Pictures for plots generated.